un-loop/PollProject/instructions/PART1.md

 ## Project Structure

-Let's take a moment to talk about the directory structure of the PollingApp project.
+Let's take a moment to talk about the directory structure of the PollProject project.

 ![project files](./assets/projectfiles.png "project files")